avamsykiran/SpringBootREST_25July22_10Aug22_11to1PM/README.md

             for a given viewName the actual view is 'prefix + viewName + suffix'.

+    Web Services:
+                                                                   AndriodApp
+        Repo <-Entity-> Service <-Model-> Controller    <------->  AngularApp ReactApp

+        SOAP Web Services           SOAP protocol is used XML is the media of data-exchagne.
+                                    no possibility of versatile data like binary/pdf/images....etc.,

+        REST Web Services           HTTP protocol is used XML/json/images/text/.binary and any other media for data-exchange.

+            1. Single end-point url for almost all CRUD operatiosn of a resource.

+                Employee    as a resource

+                    Create      /emps       POST
+                    Update      /emps       PUT / PATCH
+                    Delete      /emps       DELETE
+                    Retrive     /emps       GET         a list of records /emps/101   GET         a record with id 101

+            2. Response with a HTTP Status code.

+                1xx     indicate that a request is recived and is under process, please wait....
+                3xx     indicate that a response is beign redirected, please wait...

+                2xx     indicate the successful execution of a request if GET is successful,       200-OK is responsed if POST is successful,      201-CREATED is responded if PUT is successful,       202-ACCEPTED is responded. if DELETE is successful,    203-NO CONTENT is responded.

+                4xx     indicate the failure of a request process due to client side error 400     BAD REQUEST      a put/post fials because of invalid data, or duplicate id

+                        404     NOT FOUND        when a get or delete fails

+                5xx     indicate the failure of a request process due to server side error 500     INTERNAL SERVER ERROR   when an unhandled exception occurs.

     REST api - Single Front Controller Design Pattern

                        Repo <-Entity-> Service <-Model-> Controller